 Who is the target market for your car dealership?

 Most car dealerships will market to adults who are ready to buy their next car.
 Some dealerships specialize, and that specialty will also shape their target markets.
-For instance, a dealership that specializes in luxury vehicles will be marketing to an affluent audience, whereas a used car dealership will market to buyers who are looking for vehicles that offer value, or who want vehicles available at a certain price point.
+For instance, a dealership that specializes in luxury vehicles will be marketing to an affluent audience.
+In contrast, a used car dealership will market to buyers looking for vehicles that offer value or want vehicles available at a certain price point.

 Skills, experience, and education useful in running a car dealership